mosaicml/llm-foundry/README.md

 # LLM Foundry

-This repo contains code for training, finetuning, evaluating, and deploying LLMs for inference with Composer and the MosaicML platform.
+This repository contains code for training, finetuning, evaluating, and deploying LLMs for inference with Composer and the MosaicML platform.
+Designed to be easy-to-use, efficient _and_ flexible, this codebase is designed to enable rapid experimentation with the latest techniques.

 You'll find in this repo:
 * `llmfoundry/` - source code for models, datasets, callbacks, utilities, etc.